David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 - __Place a bet__
   - All players have a stating pot of €1000
   - The mandatory bet is €30
-  - You can either chose to stay at €30 or increase this amount by either €20, €40, €80.
+  - You can either choose to stay at €30 or increase this amount by either €20, €40, €80.
   - The dealer will always match the bet that you make
   - Both the player bet and dealer bet are then added to the round pot